demurewolf/389Rspring19/assignments/7_Binaries_I/writeup/README.md

 # Writeup 7 - Binaries I

-Name: *PUT YOUR NAME HERE*
+Name: Josiah Wedgwood
-Section: *PUT YOUR SECTION NUMBER HERE*
+Section: 0101

 I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Josiah Wedgwood

 ## Assignment Writeup